First-time contributors#

 The following is a list of the most frequent mistakes made by first-time contributors.
 Learn from their mistakes, and don't commit them yourself.

-2. Avoid duplicate effort.
+Avoid duplicate effort.
 Don't work on issues that have already been claimed or worked on, unless such effort has been abandoned by the author.
-GitHub's interface provides links to related issues and pull requests, and who is assigned to an issue.
+Use GitHub's interface to view related issues, pull requests, and who is assigned to an issue.
+If it is not clear whether an issue has been claimed or abandoned, you may ask by posting a comment such as, "Is anyone working on this issue?"
 Pull requests will be reviewed in the order received.
 Duplicate pull requests may be ignored and closed without comment by the privileged GitHub teams.

 Plone Contributors Team#